Sebak17/Pac-Man-3D/README.md

 - [ ] Add victory, defeat and menu scenes
 - [ ] Add light sources and update shaders to create darkness
 - [ ] Update and beautify textures of walls and floors
+- [ ] Add a mechanism of eating ghosts

 Screenshots
 ----------